Self isolating for coronavirus – the homeowners to do list for financial health

 Following the emergency cut in interest rates on Budget day in response to the “economic shock” of the coronavirus outbreak, there is no better time to check you are on the best mortgage rate.

-With a drop from 0.75% to 0.25%, borrowing costs have been reduced to the lowest levels in history.
+The Bank of England lowered the base rate by 0.50% to 0.25% on March 11th, and then made a further reduction to 0.10% on the 19th March meaning borrowing costs have been reduced to the lowest levels in history.
 Lenders indicated that they would pass on the cut to some mortgage customers.
 Barclays said that new rates for tracker and variable rate borrowers would come into effect from April 1.
 Nationwide said it would confirm any rate changes in due course.

 And while you’re thinking mortgages, why not check you are on the best deal.
 It’s something that often falls to the bottom of the pile but that could make a huge difference to your monthly outgoings.
 Mortgage experts predict a fall in fixed rate mortgages.
 For example a 10-year fixed deal is likely to fall below 2 per cent from the current market-leading rate of 2.09 per cent.